Tribe's last three survivors speak of genocide

-The Akuntsu are a tiny Amazonian tribe of just four individuals.
+The Akuntsu are a tiny Amazonian tribe of just three individuals.
 They are the last known survivors of their people and live in Rondônia state, western Brazil.

 In a few decades the Akuntsu will become extinct, and our planet will have lost a unique people, language and culture.